thomashope/thomashope_xyz/src/2022/on-destroy-in-editor.md

 ## Use Case

 Specifically, I had list of FloorNode objects referencing each other in a loop, each with an attached FloorNodeScript with the `[ExecuteAlways]` attribute.
-The user could drag around the floor nodes which in turn would generate a polygonal floor mesh in real time.
+The user could drag around the floor nodes which defined the edges of a polygonal floor mesh generated in real time.

 I had working code that allowed creating new nodes and deleting existing nodes, fixing up the references as it did so.
 However if the user selected a node in the editor and pressed the delete key those functions would not be called, and the loop of node references would become broken.